evjrob/everettsprojects.com/_posts/2017-10-20-bayesian-dnd.md

 ![center](/../figs/2017-10-20-bayesian-dnd/beta-binomial-updating-example-1.png)

 Notice that the high observed frequency of rolled ones has really shifted the distribution for the probability upwards from **p = 0.05**.
-It has also widened our posterior distribution compared to our prior, because we are less certain about the probability of rolling a one after such an unexpected result from 100 rolls.
-A nice feature of bayesian statisticsis is that we can take a posterior distribution and use it as our new prior while we continue testing and collection more data.
+It has also widened our posterior distribution compared to our prior, because we are less certain about the probability of rolling a one after such an unexpected result on 100 rolls.
+A nice feature of Bayesian statistics is is that we can take a posterior distribution and use it as our new prior while we continue testing and collecting more data.
 Let's pretend that after seeing this result we are not satisfied, so we decide to roll the dice 1000 more times and observe 203 ones:

 $$Posterior = Beta(25 + 203,175 + 797) = Beta(228,972)$$